AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51497-cannot-sort-catalog-page-by-custom-attribute-of-dropdown-type.md

 <u>Steps to reproduce</u>

 1. Create about six simple products and assign them to a single category.
-1. Create a product attribute, in order to add it as a sorting option on the listing pages.
+1. Create a product attribute in order to add it as a sorting option on the listing pages.

     * Go to **[!UICONTROL Admin]** > **[!UICONTROL Stores]** > **[!UICONTROL Attributes]** > **[!UICONTROL Add New Attribute]**.
     * In the **[!UICONTROL Properties]** tab, set the following: